YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * Micro SD to SD Extension Cable, acquired
 * USB cable, acquired

-Bill of material, BoM +
+Bill of material, BoM +, USB to UART device,
-* USB to UART device, RPi Debug Probe, Raspberry Pi, acquired
+* Raspberry Pi Debug Probe, com [WS](https://www.raspberrypi.com/products/debug-probe/), Raspberry Pi, acquired
+* USB to TTL Serial Cable for Raspberry Pi [WS](https://thepihut.com/products/usb-to-ttl-serial-cable-debug-console-cable-for-raspberry-pi), The Pi Hut, pending tbd

 BoM, To be considered --- to be purchased only if necessary, don't have one as intent was use headless from start, but may have to buy one
 * HDMI cable, with Mini HDMI plug to display (screen) socket plug,